BRMilev22/DreamWeaver/README.md

 ### Story Generation

-- Adjust prompts in `MistralService.swift`
+- Adjust prompts in `OpenRouterService.swift`
 - Modify generation parameters in `StoryGenerationParameters`
 - Add new genres or moods in the respective enum types
+- Customize cover generation prompts in `OpenAIService.swift`
+- Configure TTS voice settings and parameters

 ## Troubleshooting